limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 ---
-title: SQL generation with shapeless
+title: Generating SQL queries with shapeless
 tags: Scala, shapeless
 ---

 In the [previous](/posts/2016-11-24-getting-started-with-shapeless.html)
 [posts](http://limansky.me/posts/2016-12-22-fixing-bugs-in-sql-saver.html) we
 created the `SqlSaver` class which can set values into the prepared statement.
-It assume that the SQL request is correct and the parameters are in required order (in the order they are defined in the model).
-What if the model class will be changed?
-If the query is not updated we'll get runtime error, since the fields order in query and the order of calls performed by `SqlSaver` are not the same anymore.
+It assumes that the SQL request is correct and the parameters are in the required order (in the order they are defined in the model).
+What if the model class is changed?
+If the query is not updated we'll get a runtime error, since the fields order in the query and the order of calls performed by `SqlSaver` are not the same anymore.
 So, it would be nice to generate SQL queries as well.
 Something like:

 ```Scala